open-policy-agent/opa/docs/docs/configuration.md

 `--set` and `--set-file` overrides are re-applied on top of the file on each reload, so a value overridden on the command line stays overridden.
-The files referenced by `--set-file` are not themselves watched.
+The files named by `--set-file` are re-read every time, so an edit to one of them is picked up too — but they are not watched, so it takes a change to the configuration file to trigger the reload that reads them.

 A few things do not change without a restart: